Sk-Azraf-Sami/SOS-Paper-Pencil-Game-AI/README.md

 ## [Contributing](#contributing)

-Thank you for your interest in contributing to the Cardio Tracker app!
+Thank you for your interest in contributing to the 'SOS-Paper-Pencil AI Game'!
 We welcome contributions from everyone.
 To get started, please follow the guidelines below:

 ##### Bug Reports and Feature Requests